sanyabt/np-kg/README.md

 ### If you want to use the pre-built KGs

-Simply download the KG files from [this link].
+Simply download the KG files from [this link](#).
 NP-KG is available as NetworkX multidigraph (gpickle files) and RDF triples (ntriples files).
-See [evaluation-scripts] for examples of queries and path searches.
+See [evaluation-scripts](https://github.com/sanyabt/np-kg/tree/main/evaluation-scripts) for examples of queries and path searches.

 ### If you are interested in constructing or extending NP-KG